lingsamuel/NesoiTabManager/README.md

 ## Reorganize Tabs Across Window

 With Nesoi, tabs can be move from window to window, which is useful when you want to reorganize your tabs by topic.

+Alternatively, group tabs by domain or any custom rules are supported.

 ## All Features From OneTab/Better OneTab